 - Three different ways to cook give you plenty of wiggle room in the kitchen.

-- Eat it, store it, freeze it – this lightened up healthy chili recipe stores beautifully.
+- Eat it, store it, freeze it – this lightened up white bean chili recipe stores well.

 What is White Chicken Chili?